 Colosseo (Colosseum), Rome (must see)

-At some point, during the 18th century, the Colosseum served as a fortress and then simply became a stone quarry for other construction projects.
-Passers-by habitually chipped off pieces of the Colosseum for souvenirs which, together with some natural causes like earthquakes, led to its partial destruction.
-Today, only the north side of the building remains, as well as the underground passages.
+During the medieval period, the Colosseum served as a fortress and even a stone quarry.
+Passers-by habitually chipped off pieces of it for souvenirs which, together with some natural causes like earthquakes, led to its partial destruction.

 Tips: